How to Hold a Meeting with Your Elected Officials

 - Make a clear ask.
 Are you asking for the legislator to vote for or against a bill?
 Co-sponsor a measure?
 Sign a pledge?
 If your meeting consists of a group of AAUW members, decide beforehand who will present the talking points and who will make the ask.

 - Bring materials.
 Prepare materials to leave with the elected official or staff.
-AAUW Quick Facts, the Public Policy Program brochure, and research reports are good examples.
+AAUW Quick Facts, the Public Policy Priorities brochure, and research reports are good examples.

 - Alert the media.
 If you recruit a large group of people, local media might be interested in covering your visit. .